Bretterteig/munki-tools/conditions/README.md

 _JAMF_user_groups CONTAINS "MyGroup"_

 #### language
-This will output the language locale of the system in this format: en-EN Be advised that combinations such as en-NL are possible.
+This will output the language locale.
+The format various from system to system.

-It is advisable to create conditions like this:
+Be advised that combinations such as en-NL are possible.

-_language BEGINSWITH en-_
+You can eliminate most cases with the following predicate: language BEGINSWITH "en-" OR language IN { 1, 2, 3, 4 , "English" }

 #### console_user
 This codition will make it possible to scope software to the currently logged in user.